ZenPylon/zenpylon-me/docs/definite-integral.md

 Evaluate the LHS, apply linearity of summation and integrals.
 Note how this helps isolate what we need to do to solve the integrals.

 $$\large u_2 = \sum_{k=1}^n \int_0^1{S_k^\prime(t)\cos(kx_0 + ku_1t)dt} - u_1 \sum_{k=1}^n k \cdot \int_0^1{S_k(t)sin(kx_0 + ku_1t)}$$

+Wow, pretty sure that this is just going to end up inverting the previous steps.
+Which means integration by parts probably comes from product rule?